CycleOperators/docs/changelog/2025-03-15-ic-memory-metrics/index.md

 ### A Collaborative Effort

-This improvement was the result of a fantastic collaboration with the teams at DFINITY, and we’re grateful for the opportunity to contribute to the IC ecosystem.
+This improvement was the result of a fantastic collaboration with the teams at Dfinity, and we’re grateful for the opportunity to contribute to the IC ecosystem.
 Open-source progress thrives on shared efforts, and we’re excited to continue pushing the platform forward.

 Got thoughts or feedback?
-We’d love to hear how these new metrics help you optimize your canisters! 🚀
+We’d love to hear how these new metrics help you optimize your canisters! 🚀 Connect with us and share your experience [@CycleOps on X](https://x.com/CycleOps)

 #### References